Jack-p-hammer/PorfolioSite/README.md

   "longDescription": "Longer write-up for the modal", "keywords": ["Tag1", "Tag2"],
   "image": "assets/your-image.ext",
+  "images": ["assets/image1.ext", "assets/image2.ext", "assets/image3.ext"],
   "links": [{ "label": "Link Text", "url": "https://..." }] }
 ```

+**Note:**
+- `image` is used for the project card thumbnail
+- `images` array is used for the modal slideshow (optional - falls back to `image` if not provided)
+- Keywords are automatically used to generate filter buttons

 ## Run locally